Doubles

 7-club Jim’s two-count (9964966).

-972. A great pattern to combine singles and doubles, one of them crossing, so both thrown to the same hand ("stacks").
-Note: Juggler A starts with one club in the right hand and two in the left.
+972. A great pattern to combine singles and doubles, one of them crossing, so both thrown to the same hand (“stacks”).
+Note: Passer A starts with one club in the right hand and two in the left.

 Not likely (96672).
-Doubles in period-5 patterns can be tricky, make sure they are lofty and use the self-zip-self to stabilize.
+Doubles in period-5 patterns can be tricky; make sure they are lofty and use the self-zip-self to stabilize.

 Funky bookends friend (96677).
 Harder version of not likely, keep the double high.

 8-club pass-pass-self (996).
-A great introduction to ambidexterious 8 clubs.
+A great introduction to ambidextrous 8 clubs.